Overview of Node Configuration Files#

 section allows you to configure settings related to the P2P network.

-parameter, you can establish the external IP address and port number of the node.
-This is necessary for operating behind NAT in most cloud hosting scenarios where the machine doesn't directly interface with the external address.
-If left unspecified, your node will connect to the P2P network but won't accept incoming connections, meaning other nodes can't connect.
-Other nodes connect to your node using these settings.
-The format for this parameter is "[ip-address]:[port]".
+parameter, you can establish the external IP address and port number that your node advertises to peers.
+This is necessary for operating behind NAT, common in cloud hosting scenarios where the machine doesn't directly interface with the external IP address.
+If left unspecified, your node will connect to the P2P network but won't accept incoming connections, meaning other nodes cannot connect to it.
+Other nodes use these settings to connect to your node.
+The format for this parameter is "<ip-address>:<port>"

 You can use the bindAddress